bflaven/ia_usages/ia_llms_usecases/README.md

 # dera-usecases

-**A quick feedback post, realesed at https://flaven.fr/, on 2 easy usecases + an attempt on "Webapp + API".**
+**A quick feedback post, released at https://flaven.fr/, on 2 easy use cases + an attempt on "Webapp + API" with FastAPI and Streamlit**